DavidYKay/hip-rehab/notes/presentation-outline.md

 ## Mitigate readmission risk: Hospital monitoring dashboard

-3. Finally, care providers can MITIGATE READMISSION RISK by monitoring objective data on patient adherence and recovery metrics such as range-of-motion.

 As a provider, what's the benefit?

 Well, apart from the ability to brag about one's success rates and patient outcomes, the ACA penalizes healthcare providers for high readmission rates.

-For example, let's say that we know that if a patient has not achieved a full "120/45/30" range of motion by week 12, they are unlikely to achieve a full recovery.
+For example, let's say that we know that if a patient has not achieved a range of motion of "90/30/20" by week 12, he is unlikely to achieve a full recovery.

 As long as that patient or his PT has been logging his progress with our app, we can identify these problem patients ahead of time and give the hospital the opportunity to intervene.